autocrossblog/autocrossblog.github.io/_posts/2008-01-09-say-it-isn't-so-we've-found-the-piston.md

 date: '2008-01-09T11:35:34+00:00'
 permalink: say-it-isn-t-so-we-ve-found-the-piston
 image:
-categories: [ 240z, Datsun, Motor ]
+categories: [ 240z, Datsun, Motor, Pictures, Photos ]
-redirect_from:
-    - say-it-isn't-so-we-ve-found-the-piston
 ---

 What?
 Chris actually worked on the 240Z?
 Impossible!
 It tis true, it really is.
 Tonight I got home and decided it was time to tear into the motor, so I did just that.
 I even recorded the whole process, so hopefully I'll have video up soon.
 For now you can check out the photos of what I found, be warned, it's not pretty!